fmarino-412/ServerlessFlowBench/readme.md

 1. install every needed dependency using [`pip`](https://pip.pypa.io/en/stable/) inside the Python project root,
 2. put every dependency installed and the `.py` files inside `.zip` archive ready to be deployed.

+**Please note**:

-**Please note**: in the common cases the function needs only to communicate with AWS services, a .zip archive with just .py files inside is needed.
+* In the common cases the function needs only to communicate with AWS services, a .zip archive with just .py files inside is needed.
+* Package creation for AWS Python example functions can be automatically performed running the [`generate_archives.sh`](serverless_functions/aws/python/generate_archives.sh) script.

 ### Google Cloud Platform